Skip to content

 On a January spent in London, the city's older institutions, and the long question of what is worth keeping.

-The conclusion I have arrived at, after some weeks of walking and rather more reading than is my usual pace, is that what is worth keeping is not the surfaces.
-The surfaces — the brass plates on the doors of the clubs, the tailoring rooms whose windows still bear the names of houses that supplied a great-grandfather's wardrobe, the older patterns of the mews — are pleasant to walk past, but they are, in the present circumstances, increasingly the subject of a sort of theatre.
-Visitors photograph them.
-Younger residents repaint them.
-The rooms behind them are, in many cases, occupied by businesses that have nothing to do with what the brass plate says.
+What is worth keeping in the older Mayfair is not the surfaces — the brass plates on the doors of the clubs, the tailoring rooms whose windows still bear older names.
+The surfaces are pleasant to walk past, but they are, increasingly, the subject of theatre.
+The rooms behind them are, in many cases, occupied by businesses that have nothing to do with what the plate says.

 Return to the Journal